 This post contains affiliate links.
 They don't cost you a thing, but help us bring you creative projects.
 Read more at Policies & Disclosures.

-Should I try make homemade laundry detergents?
+Should I try making homemade laundry detergent?

 - To eliminate dangerous, unnecessary, man-made chemicals from my home.
-When I began my journey to a greener home I found out that my laundry detergent could cause health problems such as cancer and respiratory issues so I did not feel safe using it for my family’s laundry.
+When I began my journey to a greener home, I found out that my laundry detergent could cause health problems such as cancer and respiratory issues, so I did not feel safe using it for my family's laundry.

 - To save money on natural cleaning products.
-The all natural commercial laundry detergents I feel safe using range from $14.00 to $15.00.
+The all-natural commercial laundry detergents I feel safe using range from $14.00 to $15.00.
 This tripled the cost of my laundry detergent.

 Do homemade laundry detergents clean well?

-I can’t speak for ALL homemade laundry detergent recipes, but I am completely satisfied with my two DIY versions (I make powdered laundry soap and liquid laundry detergent).
-I have been using homemade laundry detergent for 3 years and have had no problems with my washing machine or cleanliness of laundry.
+I can't speak for ALL homemade detergent recipes, but I am completely satisfied with my two DIY versions (I make powdered laundry soap and liquid laundry detergent).
+I have been using homemade laundry detergent for 3 years and have had no problems with my washing machine or the cleanliness of laundry.

-The Ingredient are the Key
+The correct ingredients are the key

 1) Soap or Detergent

-Common soaps in homemade laundry recipes: Dr Bronner’s Castile Soap, Kirk’s Castile Coconut Soap, Kiss My Face Olive Oil Soap, Zote, Ivory Soap bars
+Common soaps in homemade laundry recipes: Dr. Bronner’s Castile Soap, Kirk's Castile Coconut Soap, Kiss My Face Olive Oil Soap, Â Zote, Ivory Soap bars

 Common detergents in homemade laundry recipes: Sal’s Suds, Ivory Flakes, Fels Naptha

-2) Other Laundry Ingredients
+2) Other Ingredients

 Using Safe Ingredients in Homemade Laundry Detergents